Loch Ness: Geography

+Cherry Island

 Loch Ness has one small island, Cherry Island (Eilean Muireach, meaning Murdoch's Island), at the southwestern end of the loch.
 It is an artificial island, known as a crannog, and was likely constructed during the Iron Age.
 The island was originally 160 ft by 168 ft across, but is now smaller as the water level was raised during the construction of the Caledonian Canal in the early nineteenth century.
 There was formerly a second, natural island nearby named Dog Island (Eilean Nan Con), but it was submerged when the water level rose.
 A castle stood on Cherry Island during the 15th century; this was constructed of stone and oak wood and was likely used as a fortified refuge.
-It has been suggested that Eilean Muireach may have been a hunting lodge, with Eilean Nan Con the home for the hunting dogs.
+Rev. Odo Blundell, writing in 1909, suggested that Eilean Muireach may have been a hunting lodge, with Eilean nan Con the home for the hunting dogs.